Weaker Hurricane Arthur heads to Nantucket, Cape Cod

 Kathleen O'Neal, owner of Island Artworks on Ocracoke Island, said she could feel her house lift up as the storm passed overhead.

-"It was very bad here," she said, adding that many trees had been knocked down and part of a neighbor's roof had been pulled off.
+"It was very bad here," she said, adding that many trees had been knocked down and part of a neighbour's roof had been pulled off.

 Thousands of tourists were wandering around looking at damage, she said